woutersf/drupal-ai-workshop/README.md

 ### Configuring AI Providers (The Key)

-You will need to configure the AI gateway to allow the modules to communicate with large language models (LLMs).
+You will need to configure the AI gateway to allow the modules to communicate with large language models (LLMs) and embedding models.

 1. Add the **Lite LLM provider key** (manage keys here: `/admin/config/system/keys`).
 2. Navigate to the configuration section for **providers** `/admin/config/ai/providers`.